sundeep4sandy/CSE5335-sxy6902/README.md

 	6. git add .							- To update current content.
 	7. git commit -am "Message"				- To record changes in the repository.
 	8. git push heroku master				- pushes the code in your directory to heroku repository.
 	9. heroku ps:scale web=1				- To create a instance for the application.
-	10.heroku open							- To open the application.
+	10. heroku open							- To open the application.
-	11.heroku logs --tail					- To view the logs of the application
+	11. heroku logs --tail					- To view the logs of the application.